 This piece will draw political opposition because none of the current voter registration and voting management processes will serve any public purpose in the new system.
 Instead the people running the state data centers will collect and use information from local, state, and federal government sources to develop, maintain, and publish lists of eligible voters.
-These processes will not use middleware: instead departments and agencies providing data will be asked to provide simple text files and data center staff will provide scripts to read and load data from these files because even 1970s COBOL programs written for OS/370 can usually print their data -meaning that this approach allows departmental or agency staff to produce these files at no measurable incremental cost to their data center operations regardless of the technology they use.
+These processes will not use middleware: instead departments and agencies providing data will be asked to provide simple text files and data center staff will provide scripts to read and load data from these files using a classifier to identify errors, duplicates and people who do not exist or are mis-adddressed within and between files because even 1970s COBOL programs written for OS/370 can usually print their data -meaning that this approach allows departmental or agency staff to produce these files at no measurable incremental cost to their data center operations regardless of the technology they use.

 Notice, in this, the political expectation that the servers will be available year round and used, among other things, to maintain the voter lists with open processes for adding or removing people.
 Notice too that public voter lists will not identify party affiliations or provide other personal non identifying information thus making it much harder to dox or survey people based on their political views than it is now.